Alignment complete relational Hoare logics for some and all: Alignment automata, adequacy, and verification conditions

 An alignment automaton may be adequate for reasons that are specific to the underlying automata, for example it may not cover all traces but still cover all outcomes.
-It may even cover all traces of stores, while not covering all traces when control points are considered.
 We focus on alignment automata that are adequate in the sense that they cover all traces, which can be ensured as follows.
+Given a relation $\P\subseteq Sto\times Sto'$, an alignment automaton is \dt{manifestly $\P$-adequate} provided that $L \lor R \lor J \lor [\fin|\fin']$ is \dt{$\P$-invariant}.
+This means $L\lor R \lor J \lor [\fin|\fin']$ holds at every state reachable from some $((\init,\init'),(s,s'))$ such that $(s,s')\in\P$.